joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/04/02/world/middleeast/gaza-aid-workers-gunshot-wounds.html

 **Republicans Plan to Skirt Senate Rules to Push Through More Tax Cuts**\
-`Senate G.O.P. leaders are planning to use what is known as the “nuclear option” to steer around the Senate’s in-house referee and allow the use of a gimmick that makes trillions of dollars in tax cuts appear to be free.`\
+`G.O.P. leaders are planning to use the “nuclear option” to steer around the Senate’s in-house referee and allow the use of a gimmick that makes trillions of dollars in tax cuts appear to be free.`\
 https://nytimes.com/2025/04/02/us/politics/republicans-senate-rules-tax-cuts.html

 **Reds looking for early answers at the plate and in the bullpen: 3 takeaways**\